saidineshpola/ml_deploy_sentiment_analysis/README.md

 # ml_deploy_sentiment_analysis
-Here i have used heroku to deploy my sentiment analysis sample model using Fast API
+Here i have used heroku to deploy my sentiment analysis sample model using Fast API. this model is just for educational purposes